 What to eat in New Orleans

-There are some amazing places to eat in New Orleans, and is why we ate at as many as possible.
-Because it was such a big part of us enjoying our trip, I will go into more detail below on some of the ones we liked the most.
-While there, we picked a variety of places, some more affordable and easy to walk right up, and some that we needed reservations for and had a little pricier menu.
+There are some amazing places to eat in New Orleans, and the great food was such a big part of us enjoying our trip.
+While there we picked a variety of places, from casual dining to fancier fare, we tried a little bit of everything.
 No matter the prices or the wait, they were all very enjoyable!

 It was really important to us to experience the true New Orleans cuisine, while adding in things we knew our kids would love.
 Some of the more popular New Orleans dishes: